Koredotcom/docs/docs/xo/automation/use-cases/digital-skills/configure-digital-forms.md

     <img src="../../images/select-javascript.png" alt="select js" title="select js" style="border: 1px solid gray; zoom:75%;">

-Your dialog with form is ready! **Talk to bot** and trigger the above dialog.
+Your dialog with form is ready! **Test** and trigger the above dialog.
 The form will be displayed, enter the values and click Submit, the message would be displayed.

 <img src="../../images/talk-to-bot.png" alt="talk to bot" title="talk to bot" style="border: 1px solid gray; zoom:75%;">